 The earlier we see that it’s our civil responsibility to vote and there’s no other option, the better.
 It’s high time we understood that the change we ask for in the form of national transformation is dependent on our overall involvement as women.

 “I vote for people who made a way—out of no way—so that I can live in a world of choices.
 I vote for those who marched and prayed and sacrificed and withstood humiliations and disrespect and devastation just trying to cast a ballot.
-I vote for those who died carrying the dream that one day their vote would be counted and could matter.
+I vote for those who died carrying the dream that their vote would be counted and could matter one day.
 I vote for the shoulders I stand on.
 Those who paid for the crown I get to wear.” — Oprah Winfrey.
 The women’s suffrage movement and women’s voting rights.

 God bless America.
 The women’s suffrage movement and women’s voting rights.